eskomk/equi-esko/README.md

-# Rolling hash file delta
+# Produce file delta using rolling hash

 You need cmake and ninja or other build system installed.